ilyasiquesx/knowledge-market-msa/README.md

 ## Note

 I am neither full-stack nor front-end developer.
-The reason why i tried to develop a client application is to allow users to interact with whole system.
+The reason why i've tried to develop a client application is to allow users to interact with whole system.

 ### Inspired by: